BYU-Hydroinformatics/ggst/docs/source/wtf.rst

         <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab">
     </a>

-Before runing the code, you will need to prepare and upload a CSV file with the original data with the gaps.
+Before running the code, you will need to prepare and upload a CSV file with the original data with the gaps.
 This file will need to contain only two columns, which you can copy and paste from the full CSV and then save as a seperate CSV file ("base_file.csv" for example).

 .. image:: images-wtf/two_col_csv.png